Forget traditional graham crackers. We found some great substitutes that are sure to spice up your snacking game.

 4 - Cinnamon Grahams

-While cinnamon grahams may seem like a natural choice, they’ve got a few surprises in store.
-These crackers pack an extra punch of spiciness, making your s’mores a tad more exciting.
-The subtle cinnamon flavor elevates the whole experience.
+While cinnamon grahams may seem like a natural choice, they've got a few surprises in store.
+These crackers pack an extra punch of spiciness, making your s'mores a tad more exciting (with warm cassia-cinnamon notes).

 It's a small change, but it makes a big difference.
 No fuss, just flavor.